machinat/sociably/docs/integration-with-webview.md

 ## WebView and WebSocket

 Opening an web page is the simplest way extend chat experience with GUI.
-Machinat have a `websocket` platform to provide event-based communication between your webview client and server.
+Machinat have a `WebSocket` platform to provide event-based communication between your webview client and server.

-Add the `WebSocket` as a platform like this:
+Add the `WebSocket` platform like this:

 ```js
 import Machinat from '@machinat/core'